-C5 - MULTI-DWELLING HOUSING OR SENIORS HOUSING The proposed development includes a Multi-Dwelling Housing or Seniors Housing component an d this section of the DCP applies.
-C5.A - Lands caping US.A - Lanus Objectives To enhance the appearance and amenity of developments through the retention and/or planting of large and medium sized trees To encourage landscaping between buildings for screening To ensure landscaped areas are consolidated and maintainable spaces that contribute to the open space structure of the area To add value and quality of life for residents and occupants within a development in terms of privacy, outlook, views and recreational opportunities To reduce energy consumption through microclimate regulation To intercept stormwater to reduce stormwater runoff bute to Control C5.1 - Landscaping coverage Landscaped area is provided as follows: 15% of the site area consisting of deep soil planting where the lot is or less than 250m2 and zoned R1 General Residential or R2 Low D Residential; or 20% of the site area consisting of deep soil planting where the lot is than 250m2 and zoned R1 General Residential or R2 Low Density Residential 10% of the site area consisting of deep soil planting when the site i R3 Medium Density or B4 Mixed Use; and 50% of the landscaped area must be located behind the building lir primary road; and 30% shading over uncovered park areas. eensity s greater s zoned Assessment The proposed development is not located in any of the zones listed ag control.
-Notwithstanding, 32% of the site is proposed to be landscaped 16% comprising deep soils which is compliant with SEPP Housing.
-Ov the landscaping is located behind the building line and approximately 3 shade coverage is provided for car parking areas.
-Accordingly, the dev incorporated sufficient landscaped areas. l, with er 50% of 30% Control C5.2 - Landscaping dimensions
+The proposed development includes a Multi-Dwelling Housing or Seniors Housing component and this section of the DOF applies.
+C5.A - Lands Objectives To enhance the appearance and amenity of developments through the retention and/or planting of large and medium sized trees To encourage landscaping between buildings for screening To ensure landscaped areas are consolidated and maintainable spaces that contribute to the open space structure of the area To add value and quality of life for residents and occupants within a development in terms of privacy, outlook, views and recreational opportunities To reduce energy consumption through microclimate regulation To reduce air borne pollution by reducing the heat island effect To intercept stormwater to reduce stormwater runoff Control C5.1 - Landscaping coverage Landscaped area is provided as follows: 15% of the site area consisting of deep soil planting where the lot is equal to or less than 250m2 and zoned R1 General Residential or R2 Low Density Residential; or 20% of the site area consisting of deep soil planting where the lot is greater than 250m2 and zoned R1 General Residential or R2 Low Density Residential 10% of the site area consisting of deep soil planting when the site is zoned R3 Medium Density or B4 Mixed Use; and 50% of the landscaped area must be located behind the building line to the primary road; and 30% shading over uncovered park areas.
+Assessment The proposed development is not located in any of the zones listed against this control.
+Notwithstanding, 32% of the site is proposed to be landscaped, with 16% comprising deep soils which is compliant with SEPP Housing.
+Over 50% of the landscaping is located behind the building line and approximately 30% shade coverage is provided for car parking areas.
+Accordingly, the development incorporated sufficient landscaped areas.

+C5.2 - Landscaping dimensions